XII Corps (United States): Final operations

 This decision committed XII Corps to an advance to the southeast.
 Taking Coburg on 11 April 1945, the corps then took Bayreuth in a three-day battle ending on 16 April.
+The same day 16 April 1945, Gen. Eddy was diagnosed with life-threatening high blood pressure and was relieved by Patton.
+Major General Stafford LeRoy Irwin would replace Eddy until the war's end.
 Moving rapidly, XII Corps liberated the Flossenburg concentration camp on 23 April and reached the Danube River on 25 April 1945.
 Operating simultaneously in Germany and Czechoslovakia, the corps crossed into Austria and assaulted across the Danube River southwest of Regensburg on 26 April 1945.
 The corps seized Linz on 4–5 May 1945, and began clearing passes in Czechoslovakia for a drive on Prague.
 VE Day brought a close to combat operations for the XII Corps, as the corps linked up with Red Army troops near Amstetten.

 Campaign credits and inactivation

 XII Corps is credited with service in the Northern France, Rhineland, Ardennes-Alsace, and Central Europe campaigns.
 Headquarters, XII Corps, was inactivated on 15 December 1945 in Germany.
-The corps was subsequently activated and inactivated several times, with the last inactivation occurring on 1 April 1968 at Atlanta, Georgia.
+It was redesignated on 15 October 1958 as Headquarters, XII United States Army Corps; concurrently withdrawn from the Army Reserve and allotted to the Regular Army.
+Activated 1 November 1958 at Atlanta, Georgia.
+Inactivated 1 April 1968 at Atlanta, Georgia.